Rare-Event Simulation of Outage Probability in GSC/MRC Systems under Rician Fading: Numerical Comparison

 \section{Numerical Comparison}

 The estimated relative error defined in \eqref{eq:ERE} is informative of the quality of an estimate.
 However, as we are interested in efficiency, the time taken is included in the \textit{work normalized relative variance} (WNRV) \cite[Sec.
-10.1]{kroese2013handbook}, which is the squared relative error multiplied by the computation time in seconds: where $P$ is approximated using an appropriate estimate, the variance is estimated from the drawn samples \footnote{In the cases of NMC, UIS, and PIS, the variance can be estimated, for $S=1$, using the formulas $P-P^2$, $\ell_1 P-P^2$, and $\ell_2 P - P^2$ respectively.
-Since MLS estimator is an average of i.i.d. random variables, it must repeated $m$ times to estimate its variance.
-In our experiments, we took $m=50$.}, and $\mathrm{Time} \;\mathrm{(s)}$ is the computation time in seconds the estimator takes.
+10.1]{kroese2013handbook}, which is the squared relative error multiplied by the computation time in seconds: where $P$ is approximated using the very same method, as in \cite{benrachedSumOrderStatistics2018,benrachedUniversalSplittingEstimator2020,benrachedEfficientImportanceSampling2021}, the variance is estimated from the drawn samples \footnote{In the cases of NMC, UIS, and PIS, the variance can be estimated, for $N=1$, using the formulas $P-P^2$, $\ell_1 P-P^2$, and $\ell_2 P - P^2$ respectively.
+Since the MLS estimator is not an average of i.i.d. random variables, it must be repeated $n$ times to estimate its variance.
+In our experiments, we took $n=50$.}, and $\mathrm{Time} \;\mathrm{(s)}$ is the computation time in seconds the estimator takes.
 Theoretically, the WNRV should not significantly change upon an increase in the number of samples, since the time increases and the variance decreases by the same factor.
 All implementations hereafter were carried out on a standard personal computer using MATLAB.
+The CE threshold $\alpha$ is set to $0.1$ in all subsequent simulations.
+The built-in MATLAB optimizer is used, with the nominal distribution parameters as the initial vector.
+In the optimization phase, $N_0=10^3$ samples are used to estimate the pertinent expectations.
+Finally, note that the code used to generate Tables II, III, VII, and VIII is available on \href{https://github.com/MahmoudGhazal96/GSC-Rician}{GitHub}.